Artisan Partners (APAM)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Artisan Partners’s 6.5% annualized revenue growth over the last five years was mediocre.
-This was below our standard for the financials sector and is a poor baseline for our analysis.
+Regrettably, Artisan Partners’s revenue grew at a tepid 5.9% compounded annual growth rate over the last five years.
+This was below our standard for the financials sector and is a tough starting point for our analysis.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.